bitpantry/browserGame/README.md

 This repository contains a small browser-based FPS demo that uses Three.js.

+The game features simple movement and shooting mechanics.
+When firing your weapon, yellow tracers are spawned so you can see bullets fly through the air.

 ## Running the game

 Modern browsers block module imports when opening HTML files via the `file://` protocol.